github/gh-gei/CONTRIBUTING.md

 - Example: `dotnet run --project src/gei/gei.csproj -- migrate-repo --help`

 ### Run code in a C# REPL

+You can use a C# REPL to execute any C# code.
+There are many C# REPLs available, CSharpRepl is one of them and can be installed globally with the following:

 In your terminal:
-`dotnet tool install --global CSharpRepl --version 0.4.0` (v0.4.0 is the latest version compatible with .NET 6.0)
+`dotnet tool install --global CSharpRepl  --version [version]` (v0.4.0 is the latest version compatible with .NET 6.0)

 Run it: